Reactions to the assassination of John F. Kennedy: Hostile

-Hostile reactions to the late President Kennedy were registered from far-right elements and Black rights activist Malcolm X.
+Hostile reactions to the late President Kennedy were registered from far-right elements and Black civil rights activist Malcolm X.

 In the South, where Kennedy was not popular because of his position on civil rights, some isolated incidents occurred, where some expressed joy to the death of Kennedy: schools in Mississippi, Louisiana, Alabama and suburbs of Dallas itself.

 President of the Memphis Citizens Council Richard Ely told the Nashville White Citizens Council that "I firmly believe Mr. Kennedy died a tyrant's death.
 He did not set back communism.
 He encouraged integration, which has the support of communism.
 He was a tyrant", causing half of the room, some of whom were Peabody College professors, to leave after they unsuccessfully demanded Ely to provide evidence for his claims.
 In Biloxi, Mississippi, student Thomas Hansen was thrown across a front glass door, after protesting against banners of celebration of the local section of the John Birch Society, before being hit with ultimately abandoned charges of vandalism.

 As written by William Manchester in Death of a President:

 An Oklahoma City physician beamed at a grief-stricken visitor and said, "Good, I hope they got Jackie."
 In a small Connecticut city a doctor called ecstatically across Main Street – to an internist who worshiped Kennedy – "The joy ride's over.
 This is one deal Papa Joe can't fix."
 A woman visiting Amarillo, the second most radical city in Texas, was lunching in the restaurant adjacent to her motel when a score of rejoicing students burst in from a high school directly across the street.
 "Hey, great, JFK's croaked!" one shouted with flagrant delight, and the woman, leaving as rapidly as she could, noticed that several diners were smiling back at the boy.
 In Dallas itself, a man whooped and tossed his expensive Stetson in the air, and it was in a wealthy Dallas suburb that the pupils of a fourth-grade class, told that the President of the United States had been murdered in their city, burst into spontaneous applause.